2020 United States House of Representatives elections in California: District 5

 The 5th district encompasses much of California's wine country.
 It includes Cotati, Rohnert Park, Santa Rosa, Sonoma, Napa, American Canyon, Vallejo, Benicia, Hercules, and part of Martinez.
-The incumbent is Democrat Mike Thompson, who was re-elected with 78.9% of the vote in 2018.
+Incumbent Democrat Mike Thompson, who had represented the district since 1999, ran for re-election.
+He was re-elected with 78.9% of the vote in 2018.
+The district had a PVI of D+21.